"Asem ato me": Heartbroken wife of Tema crash pilot speaks, clip stirs sadness

 Taking to her TikTok page, Captain Donkor's wife shared a video showing some of their special moments together.

-Some of the scenes included them posing beside a helicopter, spending time at the beach, flying on an aircraft, signing their marriage register, and dancing at their wedding ceremony.
+Some of the scenes included them posing beside a helicopter, spending time at the beach, signing their marriage register, and dancing at their wedding ceremony.

 Sharing the video, the bereaved wife opened up about her heartbreaking situation, eulogising her husband as her hero.

-She indicated that even his passing had caused her trouble, she was still going to love him forever.
+She indicated that even his passing had caused her trouble, she would still love him forever.

 Elder Frank Donkor publicly addresses the demise of his two sons in church after Tema aircraft crash, video

 "Asem ato me.
 Rest well, my hero.
-I will ove you forever," she inscribed on the video.
+I will love you forever," she inscribed on the video.

 Ghanaians console wife of Tema crash pilot

 The sad post of Captain Frank Donkor's wife has sparked reactions online.
-Many of her followers consoled her.
+Many of her followers consoled her in the comments section.

 YEN.com.gh compiled some of the reactions below.